MUNsdh/readthedocs/docs/source/Getting Started With Python.rst

 Conditions
 ^^^^^^^^^^

 Conditions are statements that allow the programmer to decide which commands to run based on certain criteria.
-Conditions in Python are defined using the “if” statement, which can be used standalone to make a decision. “else” and “elif” keywords can be used to extend an “if” statement.
+Conditions in Python are defined using the *if* statement, which can be used standalone to make a decision. *elif* and *else* keywords can be used to extend an *if* statement.

 .. code-block:: python

   grade = 78

   if grade > 90:
-  	print(“Excellent”)
+  	print("Excellent")
   elif grade < 90 and grade > 50:
-  	print(“Passed”)
+  	print("Passed")
   else:
-  	print(“Failed”)
+  	print("Failed")

-Elif can be used as many times as required to define multiple cases and what to do in each.
+*elif* can be used as many times as required to define multiple cases and what to do in each.
 The testing criteria is called an expression.
-An expression can have one ( grade > 90) or more conditional statements (grade < 90 and grade > 50).
+An expression can have one (grade > 90) or more conditional statements (grade < 90 and grade > 50).
 All conditional statements must be met for an expression to be evaluated as TRUE and for the following command to run.
-If none of the expressions are TRUE, then Else defines what code to run.
+If none of the expressions are TRUE, then *else* defines what code to run.

 Check this video for another example.